-The only type of alcohol that humans can drink without causing serious damage to the organism is ethanol or ethyl alcohol.
-They are widely used in beverages such as wine, beer, spirits etc.
+The only type of alcohol that humans can drink without causing severe damage to the organism is ethanol or ethyl alcohol.
+They are widely used in beverages such as wine, beer, spirits, etc.

 Alcohol can cause a wide variety of effects.
-It triggers the release of dopamine – a neurotransmitter that is associated with pleasure and satisfaction.
+It triggers the release of dopamine – a neurotransmitter associated with pleasure and satisfaction.

-According to the 2015 National Survey on Drug Use and Health, 86.4% of adults they have drunk alcohol at some point in their lifetime.
+According to the, 86.4% of adults have drunk alcohol at some point in their lifetime.